 In addition, studies have shown that sleep plays a role by impacting our skin’s ability to heal eczema.
 The itching and discomfort of your eczema is, by itself, stressful and may even keep you awake at night.
-This is only making the problem worse!
+This only makes the problem worse!

-Rosacea – Those of you with rosacea know that dealing with the visible signs of rosacea can trigger more flushing, which can lead to even more stress.
-In a survey done by the National Rosacea Society, 70% of people with severe rosacea symptoms said it negatively affected their professional interactions, and 41% said rosacea made them avoid public contact or cancel plans.
+Rosacea – Those of you with rosacea know that dealing with its visible symptoms may trigger more flushing, which can lead to even more stress.
+In a survey done by the National Rosacea Society, 70 percent of people with severe rosacea symptoms said it negatively affected their professional interactions, and 41% said rosacea made them avoid public contact or cancel plans.

-You know it impacts your life on more than just a physical level, and I know how frustrating that can be.
-Women can sometimes cover it up with makeup, but it’s not addressing the problem.
+If you have rosacea, you already know it impacts your life on more than just a physical level, and I know how frustrating that can be.
+Women can sometimes cover it up with makeup, but that doesn’t address the underlying problem.

 Premature Aging – When we’re having a bad day, we usually frown more.
-While I’m a big fan of smile lines, I don’t think anyone likes the looks of excessive frown lines, which are likely to occur with chronic stress.
-High levels of cortisol are likely to cause insomnia, belly fat and an inability to roll with what life brings our way.
+While I’m a big fan of smile lines, I don’t think anyone likes the look of excessive frown lines, which are likely to occur with chronic stress.
+High levels of cortisol are likely to cause insomnia, belly fat, and an inability to roll with what life brings our way.

 Take a deep breath!
 Don’t stress about all that I’ve written above…